What should you do with your tax refund?

 But in tighter economic times when all you hear is about high debt levels, low savings rates, a growing retirement gap, and fear of inflation, could this be the year to do something fiscally responsible with your tax refund?

 If you are prepared to be fiscally responsible, here are two strategies to determine the best course of action

 - Buy TFSAs.
-One of the problems with TFSAs is the title has mislead a lot of people into putting their money into low earning savings accounts when there are lots of ways to invest TFSAs.
-TFSAs have a lot of universal appeal so they could easily move up the list depending on your personal circumstances.
+One of the problems with TFSAs is the title has misled a lot of people into putting their money into low earning savings accounts when there are lots of ways to invest TFSAs.
+TFSAs have a lot of universal appeals so they could easily move up the list depending on your personal circumstances.